jackyhuynh/TopMovies/README.md

 ## [CHECK IT OUT](https://www.loom.com/share/2637a0b83e004a10a5ef974fc4a688f6)

 ## Introduction
-My top movies is a web app that display movies with title in a card form.
+- My top movies is a web app that display movies with title in a card form.
 User can search for the movies on IMDB Database, then add it to this web app, save, modify rating, or delete it.
+- PLEASE DO A DEEP REFRESH if the web doesn't look like the home page.
+Also try to run on diffrent web browsers if anything not right.

 <img src="https://github.com/jackyhuynh/my-top-movies/blob/main/images/home.gif">